Tsula Adohi Nature School Curriculum

 - Sharing individual projects and working together on shared projects provides young people with lots of opportunities to learn with and from each other.

-- Much of our adult lives are spent engaged in projects from cooking a meal, to finding a career and raising children to designing lives we love.
-Selecting and working on projects supports young people learning how to set goals, gather resources and design, implement and evaluate their own goal-directed activity.
+- Much of our adult lives are spent engaged in projects from cooking a meal to finding a career and raising children to design lives we love.
+Selecting and working on projects supports young people in learning how to set goals, gather resources, and design, implement and evaluate their own goal-directed activities.

 - Working on projects is transdisciplinary, giving young people lots of opportunities to bump into concepts from many academic fields at the same time, enabling them to see big patterns and make connections between fields.

-- Having the opportunity to choose their own projects and roles within projects gives young people experience at finding something they deeply care about and follow it through to fruition.
+- Having the opportunity to choose their own projects and roles within projects gives young people experience in finding something they deeply care about and following it through to fruition.
 This is key to building lives we love!